 For those interested in the history of “how it all started”.
 This book introduces the work of Richard Schirrmann and his struggles to establish the youth hostel.
 And what came after it.

 Also, you can read my sum-up of the history of youth hostels and Richard Schirrmann in here.

 For some the best way to travel, for the others the hospitality disruption.
 For the CEO of Airbnb, Brian Chesky’s grandfather “Oh, of course.
 That’s how we used to travel”.
 Regardless of what you think Airbnb used to be and what is now.
 I think its interesting position to know how it started, and the struggles behind it.

 “Más ideas y menos másters” (More ideas and less masters- my translation) by Kike Sarasola

-Unfortunately, it’s available for those of you, who speak Spanish.
+Unfortunately, it’s only available for those of you, who speak Spanish.
 Kike Sarasola is the founder and CEO of Room Mate Hotels.
 For me its someone, who I look up to as a leader.
 The leader of the company, where everything is centred around people.
 In this book Kike Sarasola shares not only the story of building the Room Mate Group.
 Also his ideas, hard work and passion for what he is doing (and how he succeeded).

 “Be our guest: Perfecting the Art of Customer Service” by the Disney Institute

 Discovering how Walt Disney World creates the magical experiences of its guests?
 Count me in!